apache/incubator-teaclave-java-tee-sdk/README.md

 }
 ```

-Note that we have to annotate this service interface with `@EnclaveService` which JavaEnclave provides.
+Note that we have to annotate this service interface with `@EnclaveService` which Teaclave-java-tee-sdk provides.

 #### 3. Create enclave service interface provider in enclave submodule